 spent / capline, percentage, and mode/status pills reflect the change.
 You can confirm directly withcurl http://localhost:18790/api/governance/budgets(use your resolved API port). - A resumed scope flips its status pill from

 paused(red) back toactive(mint).
-If it showswill re-pause, raise the cap. - A resolved approval disappears from the Approval queue on the next 3-second refetch.
+If it showswill re-pause, raise the cap. - A resolved approval disappears from the Approval queue immediately, and stays gone: a refetch that was already in flight when you decided still lists it, and is discarded rather than briefly restoring the card.

 - An audit entry for the action lands in the Audit log, e.g. setting/raising a